pavlem/nikeApp/README.md

 - Install on a real device, simulator will have issues, it will work only for the first time, but later it will not.
 The reason is that the web site is failing to establish a connection or complete a handshake, especially after the first run.
 It's specific to the Simulator and often occurs with servers using Cloudflare or HTTP/3 (like fakestoreapi.com does).

 ## Features
-- Portrait and Landscape mode supported
-- Dark light mode supported
-- Checkout will work every second time.
-If it fails, an alert error will be shown
-- There are two main screens (tabs), PRODUCTS and CART.
-Products will download data from the fakestore while Cart will show products added to cart ordered by date (last will be the firs in the list)
-- On product tap, product details is opened where we can add it or remove it from the cart.
-- In cart tab, on cart item tap, product will again be opened and we can also add or remove it from the cart list.
+- **Universal UI**: Supports portrait & landscape, light & dark modes.
+- **Two Tabs**:
+  - **PRODUCTS**: Fetches data from fakestoreapi.com.
+  - **CART**: Displays items (newest first), swipe‑to‑delete, shows item count & total price.
+- **Product Detail**: Tap Product to view details, add/remove to cart.
+It can also be accessed from the Cart Item tap.
+- **Checkout**: Flaky API (`https://httpbin.org/delay/3`).
+Works most of the timet and on failure, shows an error alert and allows retry.
-- In cart list there is also swipe to delete feature
-- In cart list we can also see number of items and total price
+- **Swipe to delete**: In cart list there is also swipe to delete feature for every item and we can see number of items and total price before checkout.
-- Tapping on the checkout button we have one final alert confirmation and then a loading screen where we call again a fake api "https://httpbin.org/delay/3” which will return an answer after 3 second.
-This site is FLAKY and in case of an error try again

-- Portrait and Landscape mode supported
-- Dark light mode supported
-- Checkout will work every second time.
-If it fails, an alert error will be shown

 ## Architecture: